microsoft/OrcasNinjaTeam/azure-postgresql/data_migration/README.md

 - Simultaneous reading and writing from source table
 - Ability to use multi-threading to dump/restore on a single table

+## Benefits

+The benefits of this script are 4 fold:

+- faster offline xio to pfs migrations
+- faster offline upgrades
+- faster offline migrations.
+- if workload is append only, help improve initial load and reduce downtime for the lag (during initial load) to be applied.

 ## Usage:
 ```
 python load_mod.py "source_connection_string" source_table "destination_connection_string" destination_table number_of_threads count_of_table